matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/03_TDIP/README.md

 All survey lines where measured with a Dipole-Dipole (DD) and a Wenner (We) configuration.
 DD measurements include TDIP data, We only electrical resistivity (no IP data).

-TDIP data is provided as binary files *.bin*, which can be read and processed with the Prosys II software available free of charge on the homepage of the manufacturer of the measuring device (http://www.iris-instruments.com/download.html#processing).
+TDIP data is provided as binary files *.bin*, which can be read, processed and exported to *.txt* files with the Prosys II software available free of charge on the homepage of the manufacturer of the measuring device (http://www.iris-instruments.com/download.html#processing).

 ## Smooth models (02_smooth_models)
 This subfolder contains the smooth 20-layer resistivity models inverted with the geophysical inversion software ZondTEM1d (Kaminsky, 2001).